awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/workshop/a-molecule-unfolding/notebook-experiment.md

  3.  many experiments on a ligand dataset compared with Random Search and GeoDock Search
  4. dealing with the elaboration of .MOL2 file for rotatable bonds i

- In this workshop, we only focus on the constructing of equation for molecule unfolding and the application of it in quantum annealer.
+ In this workshop, we only focus on the constructing of equation for molecular unfolding and the application of it in quantum annealer.
 We make the following assumptions:

  1. The elaboration of rotatable bonds is already finished